riffomonas/RR_R25_2014/research_plan.md

 prevent participants from merely clicking through material.
-Each autotutorial will include a demonstration where the steps are highly proscribed, a more open-ended example that is used throughout the autotutorials that requires the participant to insert material that they have learned in the earlier activites, and a fully open-ended activity where the participant applies the material to their specific situation and analysis needs.
+Each autotutorial will include a demonstration where the steps are highly proscribed, a more open-ended example that is used throughout the autotutorials that requires the participant to insert material that they have learned in the earlier activities, and a fully open-ended activity where the participant applies the material to their specific situation and analysis needs.
 This scheme will gradually "remove the training wheels" for the participant, encourage introspection and force them